Home Help for families Information & Advice Benefits & money Coronavirus and welfare benefits

 Normally some self-employed people who claim Universal Credit are treated as having an assumed income from self-employment.
 This is called the Minimum Income Floor (MIF) and is based on the equivalent national minimum wage that would be paid for the number of hours you work.

 However during the pandemic the MIF can be temporarily removed for self-employed people if this is seen as reasonable.
-This was originally planned to end in October but the government has now said that the MIF will not be put back in place until the end of April 2021.
+This was originally planned to end in April, but the government has now said that the MIF will not be put back in place until August 2021.
+Even then, DWP staff will have the discretion to extend this for longer in individual cases where COVID is still having an impact on self-employment.

-The government suspended all disability benefit reviews and reassessments for a 3 month period between March and June 2020.
-However renewal forms are now once more being sent out.
-You should normally be sent a renewal form 20 weeks before the date that your child's existing award is due to run out.
-If your child's DLA or PIP award is coming to an end and you haven't received a renewal form or been told that it will be temporarily extended, call the relevant DWP office.
+The government suspended all disability benefit reviews and reassessments for a 3-month period between March and June 2020.
+However, renewal forms are now once more being sent out as normal.
+If your child’s DLA or PIP award is coming to an end and you haven’t received a renewal form or been told that it will be temporarily extended, call the relevant DWP office.

 As well as the specific measures mentioned above the government have announced a number of changes to the benefits rules to help during the Coronavirus outbreak.
 These include: